nncrypted/docker-nzedb/README.md

 * **WEB_SERVER_NAME** - Default: "_"
 The domain name of the web server.
 E.g. "hub.docker.com".
 It is important to note that this name should be set as there are redirects in play which will lead to nowhere if not set correctly.
 If you don't have a name, set the ip address here.

-* **GIT_TOKEN** - Default: **EMPTY**
+* *(**Deprecated** - This option does not work anymore.
+If you want to use it, switch to branch `token` (or use the `:token` tag when pulling the image).)* GIT_TOKEN - Default: EMPTY
-**It is absoloutly mandatory.
-No token, no fun!.** A GitHUB access token.
-The token is necessary because during the first start all the parts of the image are pulled directly from github and installed in the image.
-If this token is not there, then the composer installation of nZEDb and everything else **FAILS**.
+~~It is absoloutly mandatory.
+No token, no fun!.~~ A GitHUB access token.
+The token ~~is~~ *might be* necessary because during the first start all the parts of the image are pulled directly from github and installed in the image.
+If this token is not there, then the composer installation of nZEDb and everything else ~~FAILS~~ might fail.

 **This is a basic setup that should be behind an nginx reverse proxy or something similar.**
 The setup is able to detect if https is used on the reverse proxy or not so it automagically uses the correct protocol.

-It also includes the yydecode binary that is available at https://www.ubuntuupdates.org/package/getdeb_apps/yakkety/apps/getdeb/yydecode which is pulled in during installation.

-The image itself is stable.
-It's in use on two of my machines.

 After you started the image for the first time and try to access nZEDb via web you will always be redirected to the setup until nZEDb has been configured.
 To make this happen, nginx's config file contains an if statement.
 As [if is evil](https://www.nginx.com/resources/wiki/start/topics/depth/ifisevil/), the nginx configuration will be replaced by one without it and a disabled install directory after the container has been configured and restarted.